jolbol1/jolbol1/README.md

 ---
-#### SlicedWalkthroughs
+### SlicedWalkthroughs
 I have always had a passion for Technology, starting from when I had the first iPad or my first Macbook.
-When I got my Macbook it seemed many of my friends did not know how to use them, So I put tutorials a YouTube Channel.
+When I got my Macbook it seemed many of my friends did not know how to use them, So I started a YouTube Channel at 13yrs old.

 It started as iPad tutorials for 'Slice It' on particularly hard levels.
 The [first video](https://www.youtube.com/watch?v=n5dW-kQ5n84) was me pointing a camera at an iPad and a song I made myself on Garageband.
 After 3 more of these videos I moved on to Mac tutorials.